Skip to Content

 Labradors are a popular breed globally and in the US.
 They are loved because they have gorgeous personalities and quickly learn house rules and other obedience commands.
 Labs are also easy-going and love to please their owners.

-But Labradors do have some limitations; they’ll leave a lot of fur on your couch all year long as they’re heavy shedders, and their love for food will often make you wonder why your pet is always hungry.
+But Labradors have some limitations; they’ll leave a lot of fur on your couch all year long as they’re heavy shedders, and their love for food will often make you wonder why your pet is always hungry.

 If you’re thinking of owning a Labrador, I hope learning about Labrador’s pros and cons has helped you make an informed decision.